Garnesson1/Nossenarg/README.md

 Purchase Pattern Predicition : Project of predicting wether a customer will return to a store.

+Rule Mining Machine : Hackathon project with goal of prediction machine failure.
+Association rule mining was used to                           find warnings that often happen before errors as feature in a model

 SQL in PYTHON.v0 (work in Progress) : Project of showcasing how the psycopg2 library can be used to interact with SQL                                         databases.
 Analysis of transactions from a fictional supermarket.
 Work in                                               Progress!